 He now leads a busy international career, appearing with some of the greatest orchestras in concert halls from New Zealand to Scotland via Japan and America.
 These include the four main London independent orchestras: London Symphony, Royal Philharmonic, London Philharmonic and Philharmonia orchestras, all the British independent and most BBC orchestras, The Sydney, Melbourne, West Australian, Adelaide and Queensland symphony orchestras, Gothenburg and Singapore symphony orchestras and the Warsaw and Israel philharmonic orchestras.

 He is currently Music Director of The London Concert Orchestra, the Welsh mezzo-soprano Katherine Jenkins and until the show closed in 2020 due to the pandemic, the Music Consultant/Supervisor for Phantom of The Opera at Her Majesty’s Theatre, a show with which he has been associated 3 months after it opened in 1986.
-He has a successful career as a motivational speaker and gives lectures on board the Cunard ships, Warner Hotels, Kempinski Group and elsewhere.
-He is equally at home in the world of opera, recently conducting Carmen at the opening of the 2016 Llangollen International Festival.
-It starred Kate Aldrich and Noah Stewart with the orchestra of Welsh National Opera.
+He has a successful career as a motivational speaker and gives lectures on board the Cunard ships, Warner Hotels, Kempinski Group and local societies.
+He is equally at home in the world of opera, conducting Carmen at the opening of the 2016 Llangollen International Festival with Kate Aldrich and Noah Stewart and the orchestra of Welsh National Opera.

 He has conducted many royal concerts, which include the three Cunard ship naming ceremonies, and the special concert with the National Youth Orchestra of Great Britain in the grounds of Buckingham Palace celebrating HM The Queen’s Diamond Jubilee, which was transmitted on BBC1.
 At the Royal Albert Hall he shared conducting duties with Valerei Gergiev and conducted the LSO at Mikhail Gorbachev’s 80th birthday concert which was broadcast on Russian TV.